6th Royal Lancashire Militia: Commanders

+Heritage & ceremonial

-Uniforms & Insignia
+Uniforms & insignia

 The uniform of the Royal Lancashire Militia was scarlet with the blue facings appropriate to 'Royal' regiments.

 The badge of the 6th RLM was the Red Rose of Lancaster: on the buttons of the original coatee it was displayed beneath a crown and above the numeral 'VI', with the title 'Royal Lancashire' round the edge.
 When the tunic replaced the coatee after the Crimean War the 'VI' was changed to 'Sixth'.
 The officers' shako plate of 1869–78 and helmet plate of 1878–81 used the rose, in red and green enamel, as the centre badge.
 The officers' waistbelt plate of 1855–81 was of the universal pattern with the Royal cypher ('VR') and crown within a circle inscribed '6th Royal Lancashire Militia'.

 When the 6th RLM joined the Manchesters in 1881, it adopted that regiment's white facings and insignia.

+Memorial

+There is a brass memorial plaque in St Michael and All Angels' Church, Ashton-under-Lyne, listing the 31 NCOs and men of 3rd Bn Manchesters killed in the Zeppelin raid on Cleethorpes on 1 April 1916.
+It was unveiled on 13 October 1918.